bds134/Digital-History/syllabus_dh2024.md

 Luhmann, Jan, and Manuel Burghardt.
 “Digital Humanities—A Discipline in Its Own Right?
 An Analysis of the Role and Position of Digital Humanities in the Academic Landscape.” *Journal of the American Society for Information Science and Technology* 73, no. 2 (2022): 148–71.

+Graham, Shawn, Ian Milligan, and Scott Weingart. *Exploring Big Historical Data: The Historian’s Macroscope*.
+London: Imperial College Press, 2016.

 Oldman, Dominic, Martin Doerr, and Stefan Gradmann.
 “Zen and the Art of Linked Data: New Strategies for a Semantic Web of Humanist Knowledge.”
 In *A New Companion to Digital Humanities*, by Susan Schreibman, Raymond George Siemens, and John Unsworth.
 Blackwell Companions to Literature and Culture 93.
 Chichester, West Sussex, UK ; John Wiley & Sons, Ltd., 2016.

 Presner, Todd Samuel, and David Shepard.
 “Mapping the Geospatial Turn.”
 In *A New Companion to Digital Humanities*, by Susan Schreibman, Raymond George Siemens, and John Unsworth.
 Blackwell Companions to Literature and Culture 93.
 Chichester, West Sussex, UK ; John Wiley & Sons, Ltd., 2016.

+Rawson, Katie, and Trevor Munoz.
+“Against Cleaning.” *In Debates in the Digital Humanities 2019*, edited by Lauren F. Klein and Matthew K. Gold.
+Debates in the Digital Humanities.
+Baltimore, Maryland: Project Muse, 2019.

 Schreibman, Susan.
 “Digital Humanities: Centres and Peripheries.” *Historical Social Research* (Köln) 37, no. 3 (141) (2012): 46–58.